Our first time.

 There are probably a few things to consider when evaluating my packing list as well.
 Firstly, this is the UK and so the weather is bloody mental.
 It can be raining one day, snowing the next and then warm enough for just a light cardigan the next.

-Secondly, we are a pretty lazy family.
-We aren’t big sports people, we did hire bikes but hilariously discovered that I can only ride a bike on a straight flat surface.
+We did hire bikes but hilariously discovered that I can only ride a bike on a straight flat surface.
 I can’t turn corners without wobbling off.
 In fact my husband likes to remind me about one particular occasion when I wobbled off my bike on a straight, flat surface so I don’t even know if I can claim to ride well on those either.